craftercms/docs/source/reference/modules/deployer.rst

 Run Deployments
 ^^^^^^^^^^^^^^^
-Crafter Deployer has an option of running scheduled deployments for a target (``deployment.scheduling.enabled``), which is enabled by default, but if you want to manually trigger a deployment, you just need to call the API endpoint `deployTarget <../../../_static/api/deployer.html#tag/target/operation/deployTarget>`_ (or
+Crafter Deployer has an option of running scheduled deployments for a target (``deployment.scheduling.enabled``), which is enabled by default, but if you want to manually trigger a deployment, you just need to call the API endpoint :base_url:`deployTarget <_static/api/deployer.html#tag/target/operation/deployTarget>` (or
-`deployAllTargets <../../../_static/api/deployer.html#tag/target/operation/deployAllTargets>`_).
+:base_url:`deployAllTargets <_static/api/deployer.html#tag/target/operation/deployAllTargets>`).
 This will start the deployment if the request is correct.
 To watch the progress of a scheduled or manually triggered deployment, check the Deployer log.
 When the deployment has finished, and the target has a ``fileOutputProcessor`` in the deployment pipeline, a
 CSV file with the final result of that particular deployment will be written under ``./logs`` (or ``CRAFTER_HOME/logs/deployer``).